 Jermaine Jackson says that he considered himself Michael's "protector" and that the pop star – who died last year, aged 50 – "trusted Islam" even though he did not convert.
 "I felt that if Michael would have embraced Islam he would still be here today and I say that for many reasons," said Jermaine in an interview to be broadcast on the BBC World Service on Friday.
 "Why?
 Because when you are 100 per cent clear in your mind as to who you are and what you are and why you are and everybody around you, then things change in a way that's better for you.
 It's just having that strength.
 God is so powerful."

 Feb.
-25, 2013 update: Janet Jackson, 48 and sister of Michael, secretly married Wissam Al Mana, 37, in 2012 but only revealed it today.
+25, 2013 update: Janet Jackson, 48 and sister of Michael, converted to Islam and secretly married Wissam Al Mana, 37, in 2012 but only revealed it today.
 Mana, a Muslim Qatari businessman, is said to be worth US$1 billion.
-Comment: This marriage says nothing about Michael's religious affiliation but points again to the siblings' many connections to Islam.
+Comment: This again points to the siblings' many connections to Islam.

 Sep.
 20, 2015 update: Janet is taking her conversion to Islam, reports the British Sun, "so seriously that she has even toned down her raunchy costumes and dance moves for her comeback tour.
 A source told The Sun: 'She feels like she has found a home with her new religion and has told members of her family, who completely respect her choice.
 She has spent a great deal of time studying the religion and its followers.
 The days of raunchy dance moves and sexual lyrics are long gone for Janet'."
 She ends her Unbreakable world tour shows with "Insha'allah," meaning "If Allah wills".